-9.3.2 A perfect credit and life annuity market Assuming the students are born with no financial wealth and themselves have to finance their costs of living, they have to borrow while studying.
-Later in life, when they receive an income, they repay the loans with interest.
-In this context we shall introduce the simplifying assumption of a perfect credit and life annuity market.
-The financial sector will be unwilling to offer the students loans at the going risk-free interest rate, r.
-Indeed, a creditor faces the risk that the student dies before having paid off the debt including the compound interest.
-Given the described constant mortality rate and given existence of a perfect credit and life insurance market, it can be shown8 that the equilibrium interest rate on student loans is the "actuarial rate", r+m.
-(This result presupposes that the insurance companies have negligible administration costs.)
-If the individual later in life, after having paid off the debt and obtained a positive net financial position, places the savings on life annuity accounts in life insurance companies, the actuarial rate, r+m, will also be the equilibrium rate of return received (until death) on these deposits.
-At death the liability of the insurance company is cancelled.
+A5 There is a perfect credit and life annuity market.

+Financial intermediaries will be unwilling to offer the students loans at the going risk-free interest rate.
+Indeed, a creditor faces the risk that the student fails in the studies, never achieves the hoped job, or dies before having paid off the debt including the compound interest.
+The financial intermediaries may, however, be willing to offer student loans in the form of contracts stipulating later repayment with an interest rate above the risk-free rate and with the agreement that if the debtor dies before the principal has been paid back with interest, the debtor's estate is held free of any obligations.
+Given the described constant mortality rate and given existence of a perfect credit and life insurance market, it can be shown that the equilibrium interest rate on this kind of student loans is what is known as the "actuarial rate".
+This rate equals the risk-free interest rate plus the mortality rate, m.9 The relevant discount rate, r, in (9.20) will under these circumstances coincide with the risk-free interest rate.
+So we let this rate be denoted r and write the actuarial rate as r + m.
+If the individual later in life, after having paid off the debt and obtained a positive net financial position, places the savings on life annuity accounts in life insurance companies, the actuarial rate, r + m, will also be the equilibrium rate of return received (until death) on these deposits.
+At death the liability of the insurance company is cancelled which means that the deposit is transferred to the insurance company in return for the high annuity payouts while the depositor was alive.
 The advantage of saving in life annuities (at least for people without a bequest motive) is that life annuities imply a transfer of income from after time of death to before time of death by offering a higher rate of return than risk-free bonds, but only until the depositor dies.
-As mentioned, at that time the total deposit is automatically transferred to the insurance company in return for the high annuity payouts while the depositor was alive.9 9.3.3 Maximizing human wealth Suppose that neither the educational process itself nor the resulting stock of human capital enter the utility function (no "joy of going to school", no "joy of being a learned person").
-In this perspective human capital is only an investment good (not also a durable consumption good).10 8See Lecture notes in macroeconomics, Chapter 12.
+9.3.3 Maximizing human wealth Suppose that neither the educational process itself nor the resulting stock of human capital enter the utility function.
+That is, assume A6 There is no "joy of going to school" and no "joy of being a learned person".